Welcome

 just the bloke we need — stand up on this, will you,

-to hold it in place", and "But stand still and shut your
+to hold it in place", and "But shut your

 eyes because of the sparks."
-You can guess the rest ---
+You've guessed it ---

 Fred took a piece of scrap and tack-welded the man's